-Bangkok is a fascinating city.
+Bangkok is a fascinating and somewhat overwhelming city.
 It’s busy and chaotic and might take some time to adjust to its fast-paced atmosphere!
-It is a place where modern marvels merge with ancient traditions and long standing heritage.
+It is a place where the modern merges with the ancient.

 The city of more than 10 million people is often the starting point for many travelers wanting to explore Thailand.
 But with its ancient temples, exciting night markets, and countless street food stalls selling inexpensive, mouthwatering cuisine, you’ll need to give yourself at least 4 days in Bangkok to get a feel for this captivating metropolis.